Gen Z Travel in 2026: How UK 18–26s Are Ditching Memes for Scout-Led Holidays

 - Andalucía's hill villages — Granada, Ronda, the Alpujarras.
 Cooler than Marbella, far cheaper, and on the right side of the over-tourism debate.
 (Best hotels in Granada 2026)

 - Portugal beyond Lisbon — Porto, Lagos, the Alentejo.
-Genuinely affordable for a 5-night solo stay.
+Genuinely affordable for a 5-night solo stay, and increasingly a coworking-abroad base too.
 (Best hotels in Lisbon 2026)

-- Frontier India — Andaman, Spiti, Ziro, Majuli.
-The actual "non-viral neighbourhood" play.
-Cheap, slow, authentic.
+- Frontier North-East India — Ziro Valley, Andaman, Majuli.
+The genuine "non-viral neighbourhood" play — permit-only, low-footprint, sustainable-travel-adjacent.

 - Tamil coast slow travel — Pondicherry, Mahabalipuram.
 French-quarter aesthetics, beach, sub-£40-a-night boutique stays.

 JetMeAway is a comparison engine — not an operator.
-It exists because the way Gen Z travels (multi-city, mixed-budget, anchor-then-build) doesn't fit the bundle-everything-into-one-number model the big package brands rely on.
+It exists because the way Gen Z travels (multi-city, mixed-budget, anchor-then-build, sometimes stretched across a 14-day sabbatical rather than a 7-night package) doesn't fit the bundle-everything-into-one-number model the big package brands rely on.
 A few specifics:

 - Component-by-component pricing.
 Compare flights, hotels, car hire, eSIM data and travel insurance side-by-side without an operator margin baked in.

 - Built for slow travel.
-Stitch together multiple cities, regional UK airports, refundable hotels, and one-way flights without the "but our system requires a 7-night minimum" friction.
+Stitch together multiple cities, regional UK airports, refundable hotels, and one-way flights without the "but our system requires a 7-night minimum" friction — the exact friction a genuine 14-day sabbatical itinerary runs into with a traditional package operator.

 - Privacy by default.
 No PII in URL params, no marketing pixel firing on your search data, no "sign in to see prices" gating.
 Search is search.

 - Edge-runtime fast.
-Built on Vercel's global edge network, so flight and hotel search responds in milliseconds wherever you are — Manchester, Lisbon or Pondicherry.
+Built on Vercel's global edge network, so flight and hotel search responds in milliseconds wherever you are — Manchester, Lisbon, McLeod Ganj or Ziro Valley.

 -